cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 ---
-title: Data Sources
+title: Data Sources and Signals
 parent: COVIDcast API
 nav_order: 1
 ---

-# Delphi's COVID-19 Surveillance Streams Data
+# Delphi's COVID-19 Data Sources and Signals

 Delphi's COVID-19 Surveillance Streams data includes the following data sources.
 Data from these sources is expected to be updated daily.
 You can use the